immcantation/tigger/docs/topics/sortAlleles.md

 -------------------

 allele_calls
-:   vector of strings respresenting Ig allele names.
+:   vector of strings representing Ig allele names.

 method
 :   string defining the method to use when sorting alleles.